Williamarvin/Todo-App/readme.md

 ## Installation

 Step-by-step instructions on how to get the development environment running.
+Developed by William.

 ### Clone this project and navigate to project dir